gu-fan/riv.vim/README.rst

             2 blank lines
   :Todos_:  FIXME the calculation of child todo items
   :Indent_: FIXME ``<BS>`` indentation to reach the begin of field list.
+  :Publish_: DONE 2012-06-29 Support the reStructuredText document not in a project.

 Next
 ~~~~~